nghin/vacsf.org.src/_posts/bible-studies/2022-09-15-John-Epistles.md

 ---
-title: "John Epistles"
+title: "John's Epistles"
-headline: "John Epistles - headline"
+headline: "John's Epistles - headline"
 excerpt: "A verse-by-verse study of the letters of John"
 image:
   feature: 1-John.jpg